MicrosoftDocs/powerapps-docs/articles/get-started-powerflow.md

     Within a minute, you'll receive an email that notifies you of the changes in SharePoint.

-4. Click the **Pause** button to stop being notified whenever a row is added to the spreadsheet.

 ## Next Steps ##

-- [Add additional steps]() Add more steps, such as different ways to be notified, to your PowerFlow.
+- [Add additional steps](advanced-parameters-powerflows.md) Add more steps, such as different ways to be notified, to your PowerFlow.